 - UCC Article 9: Governs the security interest in your receivables.
 Most MCA funders file a UCC-1 against your business assets to perfect their interest.

-- State commercial financing disclosure laws: California (SB 1235, effective 2018), New York (S5470, effective 2024), Utah, Virginia, Connecticut, Georgia, and a growing list of others now require lenders to disclose APR-equivalent costs upfront for commercial financing under $500K.
+- State commercial financing disclosure laws: California (SB 1235, effective 2018), New York (S5470, effective 2024), Utah, Virginia, Connecticut, Georgia, and a growing list of others now require funders to disclose APR-equivalent costs upfront for commercial financing under $500K.
 These laws protect borrowers without changing the underlying legality.

 - FTC oversight: The Federal Trade Commission has authority over deceptive or unfair practices, including misrepresentation in MCA marketing.
 Several major MCA-related FTC enforcement actions occurred 2020–2024.